NeoMatrix14241/VisionLane/README.md

   _→ Save UI preferences, text detection and text recognition model selections, input/output/archive options, select processor if CPU or GPU etc._
 - [x] **Archiving option for processed files**
   _→ Optionally move processed input files/folders to a specified archive directory, preserving folder structure.
 Archive settings are saved and restored from config.ini._
-- [ ] Added option to switch GPU and CPU
+- [ ] Add an option to switch GPU and CPU
   _→ GPU acceleration can be disabled and use CPU instead_
+- [ ] Add a function to check if the recommended 8GB VRAM is met, else suggest to switch to CPU
+  _→ Below 6GB are crashing often based on my tests_

 ### 📁 File Handling Enhancements
 - [x] Add option to archive processed files